lamini-ai/lamini-ai.github.io/docs/API/completions.md

 - `input_value: dict`: An Input Datapoint.
 Input value must be a dictionary with format
   ```
   {
-      <FIELD_NAME>: “Brainstorm 20 compelling headlines for a Facebook ad promoting the Best Business Financing Options for [Business Owners].
-Format the output as a table.“,
+      <FIELD_NAME>: "Brainstorm 20 compelling headlines for a Facebook ad promoting the Best Business Financing Options for [Business Owners].
+Format the output as a table.",
       ...
   }
   ```